How we increased online conversion by 79% year-on-year by migrating from Magento to Shopify Plus (Adreno Case Study)

 Our review of the interface identified the following problems:

 - Very poor mobile experience

 - Difficult navigation

 - Isolated product pages do not facilitate an organic browsing experience.

 While none of these problems directly impeded the user’s experiences, the volume of issues represented a number of hurdles that users needed to overcome to order.

-Bigger picture we saw this as an opportunity to focus on mobile conversion and improve the navigation and flow issues we found with the desktop experience.
+Bigger picture we saw this as an opportunity to focus on mobile conversion and improve the navigation and flow with the desktop experience.
 However, the client’s focus was on the re-platform, so we kept reworking to a minimum and avoided many aesthetic changes we would normally make.

-We worked with Shopify to set Shopify Plus up and running.
+We worked with Shopify to set the client up on the Shopify Plus platform.
 The process was simple to create the initial base template that would then be cloned for the three variations of the store.